Abeeekoala/IAC-Team-12/README.md

 Following the project brief after lab 4, the main requirements we had were:

- - Changes in the control unit to implement all the instructions in the control unit (e.g. JAL, Load, Store)
+ - Changes in the control unit to implement all the instructions for the RISC-V 32I instruction set (e.g. JAL, Load, Store)
  - Determining the machine code to implement the F1 light cycle
  - Adding a Data Memory and a Multiplexor, and the logic for adding